Looking for a Used Wrangler in your area?

 Jeep offers a number of optional packages for the Wrangler, including the Sport S package, which adds such features as air conditioning, power windows and door locks, and a leather-wrapped steering wheel to the base Sport trim.
 A Freedom Edition package offers unique cloth seats and special floor mats, as well as exterior badging and tubular side steps.
 A Call of Duty package also adds unique mats, as well as a logo grab handle, performance suspension, hood power bulge, rock rails and winch-capable heavy-duty bumpers.

 Safety features remain a sore spot for the 2012 Jeep Wrangler.
 The IIHS gives it a top rating of Good only for frontal impact crashes, while it receives a Moderate rating for rear-impact crashes and a Poor rating for side-impact crashes.
-Front airbags come standard on all trims, but side-impact airbags are an option only on Wrangler Unlimited trims, and are not available on 2-door Wranglers.
+Front airbags come standard on all trims, but side-impact airbags are not available on 2-door Wranglers.
 Other safety features are present, however, including traction control, stability control and Hill Start Assist.

 What Owners Think

 The upgrades of the past couple of years have impressed Wrangler owners.
 The new Pentastar V6 provides plenty of power, which is especially helpful when off-roading, owners say.
 The Wrangler's ride and handling have also improved, but many owners note that this is still a Jeep, and so caution against expecting too much from it.
 For instance, The Wrangler can tend to wander at higher speeds, and it's definitely not designed with families in mind.
 In addition, some owners report having build-quality problems with their Wranglers.
 But overall, owners say that the Wrangler remains a tough, rugged vehicle with much better road manners, thanks to the recent improvements.